UuqV/kathryn-lovell-tech/content/blog/2017-10-13-the-fft/index.md

 ![16khzcutoff.png](images/16khzcutoff.png)

 This is the [frequency cutoff at 128 kbps with mp3 compression](https://thesession.org/discussions/19642).
 From this you can infer the original quality of your file.
-If your file was originally a 128 kbps mp3, was then converted to a wav (which is lossless), and that wav was compressed back into a 256 kbps mp3, the file metadata would say that the bitrate was 256 kbps.
+If your file was originally a 128 kbps mp3, was then converted to a wav (which is lossless) and compressed back into a 256 kbps mp3, the file metadata would say that the bitrate was 256 kbps.
 Although the final mp3 file may have the capacity for another 128 kbps, the original file would have had no data to fill those remaining slots.
 You can tell if those slots are empty--and if your file browser is lying to you--by using the FFT to look at them.

 ## In R

 Let's find out how we can make this.
-To start processing our sound clip in R, we do the same thing we did [when we extracted the amplitude data from a sound file](https://kathrynlovell.tech/2017/09/23/audio-frequency-and-amplitude-maps-in-r-vs-the-web-audio-api/).
-We get the time domain and amplitude of our audio file by dividing the array of samples by the sample rate and, since the .wav format has the audio values mapped to integers, convert to float values.
+To start processing our sound clip in R, we do the same thing we did [when we extracted the amplitude data from a sound file](https://kathrynlovell.tech/2017-09-23-audio-frequency-and-amplitude-maps-in-r-vs-the-web-audio-api/).
+We get the time domain and amplitude of our audio file by dividing the array of samples by the sample rate and (since the wav format has the audio values mapped to integers) convert to float values.

 ```
-s1 <- sndObj@left[1:(88200)] / sndObj@samp.rate s1 <- s1 / 2^(sndObj@bit -1)
+s1 <- sndObj@left[1:(88200)] / sndObj@samp.rate
+s1 <- s1 / 2^(sndObj@bit -1)

 timeArray <- (1:(88200)) / sndObj@samp.rate
 ```